Toby Morse: One Life, One Chance

 In 2009, Toby Morse founded the nonprofit organization "One Life, One Chance" whose objective is "to inspire kids to make healthy life choices, maintain a PMA, be themselves, and to avoid peer pressure", mainly visiting schools to share the experiences of his early life and as a member of a world-touring band.
 Its name comes from the song of the same name of the 1999 album F.T.T.W..

 O.L.O.C. was prompted by a teacher friend of Morse who invited him to give a talk at a school in Queens, New York City, in early 2009, because her students were fans of H2O, which had a widely positive reception.

 Contributors to the organization include Travis Barker, CM Punk, C. J. Wilson, Moby, Hayley Williams and Ethan Suplee, among others.

 Personal life

 Morse currently resides in Los Angeles with his wife Moon and son Max.
 In 1988, he became a vegetarian inspired by the song "Cats and Dogs" of Gorilla Biscuits and, as of 2016, he is the only vegan in H2O.
-From 2006 to 2010, he was nominated for the title of "World's Sexiest Vegetarian" by Peta2.
 Morse is also the only H2O member who has remained straight edge through all their years active.

-He is the younger brother of Todd Morse, guitarist for H2O, The Operation M.D., Juliette and the Licks and The Offspring.
+He is the younger brother of Todd Morse, guitarist for H2O, The Operation M.D. and Juliette and the Licks and bassist for The Offspring.